elias-willumsen/elias-willumsen/README.md

 ## About me

-Software Engineering student majoring in Computer Science at Norwegian University of Science and Technology😘
+Software Engineering student majoring in systems development at Norwegian University of Science and Technology😘

 ## Contact